-Electromagnetic interference (EMI) has the potential to cause degradation or total loss of signal strength and may cause poor TV reception and/or "ghosting" effects.
-EMI may also result in a reduction in the coverage of mobile phone, radio and aircraft navigation communications in certain instances.
-There are three principal mechanisms by which wind turbines may cause EMI: reflection, diffraction and near field effects.3
+Electromagnetic interference (EMI) has the potential to cause a reduction in the coverage of digital television, mobile phone, radio and aircraft navigation communications in certain instances.
+There are three principal mechanisms by which wind turbines may cause EMI: reflection, diffraction and near field effects.